 - TalkTalk's cable broadband offers comparable speeds in line with BT Infinity.

 - PlusNet offer excellent support for gamers using their PlusNet Pro package, which prioritises gaming traffic to ensure your experience isn't compromised.

-- PS4, PSP, PS3, Wii or Nintendo 3DS - Pretty simple to connect too and these three have wireless capability - just make sure your wireless router is compatible.
+- PS4, PSP, PS3, Wii U or Nintendo 3DS: Simple to connect since these consoles have wireless capability — just make sure your wireless router is compatible.

-- Some internet games require subscription payments even after you have bought the game.
-Mostly these are MMORPGs (Massively Multiplayer Online Role Playing Games) such as the hugely popular World of Warcraft.
-This is because when you play these games you involve yourself in a community that needs maintenance, the cost of which is covered by your subs.
+Note: Some internet games require subscription payments even after you have bought the game.
+Mostly these are MMORPGs (Massive Multiplayer Online Role Playing Games) such as the hugely popular World of Warcraft.
+These types of games have communities that need maintenance, the cost of which is covered by subscriptions.

-However, if you just want to race someone on the other side of the world on Mario Kart DS, then your DS will connect immediately through a wireless network straight out of the box and there's no need to pay a penny.
+However, if you just want to race someone on the other side of the world on Mario Kart DS, then your DS will connect immediately through a wireless network straight out of the box and there's no need to pay.